2010 Scion xB

-The 60/40 rear seats fold flat in a heartbeat, creating good cargo space behind the front seats.
-Scion says it's 8 cubic feet bigger than in the original model, which would bring the current maximum cargo capacity up to 51.4 cubic feet; but the only number Scion publishes is 21.7 cubic feet behind a second-row seat that's deployed for passengers.
+The 60/40-split rear seats fold flat easily, creating good cargo space behind the front seats.
 The front passenger seat reclines, and that's good for naps, but with the passenger seat down there isn't any more practical cargo space because it reclines right on top of the folded rear seat, so it sticks way up there.
-The Honda Fit and Mazda5 remain the masters of cargo space in a small vehicle.
+The Honda Fit and Mazda5 remain the standards of cargo space in a small vehicle.

-The 2.4-liter engine borrowed from the sporty Scion tC might not move the xB out of econobox territory, but it certainly powers the xB to the front of the field.
-Just think, all you owners of 2004-2007 xBs: 50 percent more horsepower.
+The 2.4-liter engine might not move the xB out of econobox territory, but it certainly powers it to the front of the field.

-In terms of fuel economy, our average was 26.0 miles per gallon over 420 miles, most of it leadfoot running on the freeway.
-The latest EPA measurements say 22/28 mpg City/Highway for the xB, so we were right on the money.
-(That, and the current test procedures are closer to reality than the pre-2008 system.)
+In terms of fuel economy, our average was 26 miles per gallon over 420 miles, most of it leadfoot running on the freeway.
+The latest EPA ratings are 22/28 mpg City/Highway for the xB.

-Throttle response is excellent, and, unlike the xD, it's steady.
+Throttle response is excellent and steady.
 You get a lot of smooth acceleration out of just a little bit of pressing down of your foot.
-The revs climb right up through the numbers on the tach, until the transmission upshifts at 6100 or 6200 rpm (even if it's in manual mode).
-The engine doesn't feel like it's working hard, it feels like it's loving every chance it gets to leap between 3000 rpm and 6000 rpm.
+The revs climb right up through the numbers on the tachometer, until the transmission upshifts at 6100 or 6200 rpm (even if it's in manual mode).
+The engine doesn't feel like it's working hard, it feels like it loves every chance it gets to leap between 3000 rpm and 6000 rpm.